CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/02-Release Notes/FTC_v5.5_to_v4.0.md

 ---
 id: FTC_v5.6_to_v4.0
-title: FTC v5.56 to v4.0
+title: FTC v5.6 to v4.0
 ---

 Release notes cover Cluster, FTC, FTC API Packager, Cluster/FTC Linux & Kubernetes

 **Notice: Removal of Cloud Extend Storage**

-*As MinIO has discontinued support for the filesystem backend functionality leveraged by Cluster’s CloudExtend *features, the CloudExtend Storage feature (used for simplified on-premise storage mapping) will be removed from *Cluster.
+As MinIO has discontinued support for the filesystem backend functionality leveraged by Cluster’s CloudExtend *features, the CloudExtend Storage feature (used for simplified on-premise storage mapping) will be removed from *Cluster.
 Version 5.6 will be the last release to support this functionality